 We’ll be updating this story as new reveals are made—watch this space.

 British brand Dulux was inspired by the morning sky when picking this pale green tone.
 If nothing else, it’s a great way to get in on ice cream pastels if you’ve been waiting to take the plunge.
-Since the mint is so subtle, play it up with contrast—think: a two-tone wall or door trim against a darker hue, like navy.
+Since the sage is so subtle, play it up with contrast—think: a two-tone wall or door trim against a darker hue, like navy.

 If you’ve pledged to never surrender your minimalist decor, Glidden’s blue-tinged gray is one update you won’t regret.
-It’s timeless, versatile, and, above all, simple—a hue that has serious legs.
+It’s timeless, versatile, and, above all, simple—a color that has serious legs.
 Swap out bright white surfaces for the slightly warmer tone, which would look great in a bedroom.

 PPG Paints’s pick is the perfect foundation for a number of vibrant pairings, proving that classic navy is anything but boring.
 Usher guests in with a bang by decking out your entryway in this dramatic shade and balancing it with contemporary, bright accents.
 Dare we suggest a millennial pink?
 Psst: The rich blue is also meant to make you feel more relaxed.

 Greens are sweeping 2020.
 Behr’s Back to Nature is grassy and cheerful, a slightly bolder version of Dulux’s Seafoam, if you’re not one to shy away from a statement.
 Transform your kitchen cabinets with a coat of this hue (it can act as a neutral!) and some new knobs.

 Evidently, everyone has navy blue on the brain: It’s also Sherwin-Williams’s choice.
 Take a page from blogger Anita Yokota’s playbook and use this near-neutral on your ceiling instead of the walls.